Coneriys/apache4/docs/content/reference/routing-configuration/http/tls/tls-options.md

 _Optional, Default="false"_

-When set to true, Traefik disables the use of session tickets, forcing every client to perform a full TLS handshake instead of resuming sessions.
+When set to true, apache4 disables the use of session tickets, forcing every client to perform a full TLS handshake instead of resuming sessions.

 ```yaml tab="File (YAML)"
 # Dynamic configuration